-Hazard area extent and location maps are included below.
-These maps are based on the best available data at the time of the preparation of this plan, and are considered to be adequate for planning purposes.
+Hazard area extent and location maps are included in Volume 1.
+These maps are based on the best available data at the time of the preparation of this plan and are considered to be adequate for planning purposes.

-CHAPTER 9.
+CHAPTER 7.
 SKAGIT COUNTY CONSOLIDATED DIKE, DRAINAGE, AND IRRIGATION DISTRICT 22